 Understanding Obamacare Subsidies

-Until recently, ACA subsidies were available to individuals who earned less than 400% of Federal Poverty Level.
-In 2024, these subsidies were extended to include individuals who earn more than 400% of FPL.
+Until recently, ACA subsidies were only available to individuals earning less than 400% of the federal poverty level (FPL).
+In 2025, these Affordable Care Act subsidies were extended to include individuals and families who earn more than 400% of FPL.
 The subsidies were also increased for people at lower incomes.

 What is the Federal Poverty Level?